Keyfactor/vmware-vcenter-orchestrator/README.md

    ###### Server Username
    The vCenter username used to manage the vCenter connection

-    > For Keyfactor **Command versions 24.4 and later**, a Certificate Format dropdown is available with PFX and PEM options.
-Ensure that **PFX** is selected, as this determines the format of new and renewed certificates sent to the Orchestrator during a Management job.
-Currently, all Keyfactor-supported Orchestrator extensions support only PFX.

-    #### Custom Fields Tab
-    Custom fields operate at the certificate store level and are used to control how the orchestrator connects to the remote target server containing the certificate store to be managed.
-The following custom fields should be added to the store type:

    > [!IMPORTANT]
    > This field is created by the `Needs Server` on the Basic tab, do not create this field manually.